Isabella-Mitchell/lonely-house/README.md

 * Lonely House is a fictional holiday letting website that allows users to browse and book holiday lettings.

 * This is my Milestone Project 4 submission for Code Institute's Diploma in Web Application Development course.
-Lonely House is built using Django full stack framework and uses a Relational Database.
+Lonely House is built using Django full-stack framework and uses a Relational Database.
 Technologies used include HTML, CSS, Javascript, Python, Google Maps API and Stripe payments.

 * Key features include:
   - Filters: Users can apply filters to quickly and easily find options
-  - Real-time Availability: Users can browse and select available dates (unavailable dates from exisiting bookings will be disabled).
+  - Real-time Availability: Users can browse and select available dates (unavailable dates from existing bookings will be disabled).
   - Cart & Stripe Checkout: Users can add multiple bookings to their cart and proceed to checkout with Stripe.
-  - Authentication : Users can create an account to save their contact information and view their order history
+  - Authentication: Users can create an account to save their contact information and view their order history
   - Reviews: Registered users can create, read, update and delete reviews

 ## Live Project